 - A policy fee (usually in the range of $50 – $100).

-- Cost of insurance, which is determined by a rate per thousand (RPT) of coverage.
+- The cost of insurance, which is determined by a rate per thousand (RPT) of coverage.
 As policy size grows, the rate per thousand decreases.
-So a $500,000 policy may have an RPT of $0.30 and a $250,000 policy may have an RPT of $0.33 (note that these numbers are for illustration purposes only).
+So a $500,000 policy may have an RPT of $0.30, and a $250,000 policy may have an RPT of $0.33 (note that these numbers are for illustration purposes only).

 Both things considered, cutting your policy’s coverage amount in half probably won’t result in a premium that’s fifty percent of what you’re paying now.
-Only the insurance company can give you an accurate quote on what the cost of the premium will become after you decrease your death benefit, so ask them to calculate it for you.
+Only the insurance company can give you an accurate quote on what the cost will be after you decrease your death benefit, so ask them to calculate it for you.